 "I'll admit she did better than I expected."

-"He can't give up," Agni said.
+Roku turned from Fang and looked out from the top of the mountain on which they stood, from which it seemed that all the spirit world was laid out before them.
+"He can't give up," the former Avatar continued.
 "His existence is on the line.
 And he may yet find a way to turn Azula to his cause before this is done.
 They are very alike in some ways.
-Of course, that is to be expected, considering exactly what he is."
+Of course, that is to be expected, considering exactly what he is.

-Agni turned to look at Roku with his gaze that burned like stars.
+Roku sighed and turned back to Fang, resting one hand along the dragon's snout.
 "If even the smallest disruptions of the balance can create horrors, what of a century of war?
 He was born from the fires of the Air Temples and nurtured by a hundred years of conflict.
-For all that time he was quiet, basking in light of human evil, but no more.
+For all that time he was quiet, basking in the light of human evil, but no more.
 Peace has been restored, and the power that fuels him is slipping away.
-Now he is putting forth all his power to ensure that the mortal world falls back into chaos- and you know that when it does, it will take this world with it."
+Now he is putting forth all his power to ensure that the mortal world falls back into chaos- and when it does, it will take this world with it.

 "It will be," Roku said.
 "It must be."

 And so the first part of the Azula Trilogy comes to and end with an epilogue that pulls back the focus and sheds a bit more light on what, exactly, has been going on.
 This scene was rewritten heavily from the first version, in which Roku was conversing with Agni the Sun Spirit – I removed him here, feeling that I relied too much on this non-canonical character during my early Avatar fanfic-writing (though I still consider his existence probable, if only because of how the firebenders' relationship to the sun mirrors the waterbenders' relationship to the moon, and we know the moon has a spirit).
 I decided it was easier to just have Roku talking to himself, using Fang as a medium to bounce his ideas off of.